Wapusk National Park: Climate change and habitat loss

 Wapusk National Park is already being heavily affected by climate change and warming temperatures.
 The changing dates of sea-ice breakup, up to three weeks earlier than usual, caused by warming temperatures is leading to a decline in the conditions of polar bears who are having to come ashore earlier with less fat resources built up.
 This has negative impacts on reproduction in terms of litter size, cub mass, survival of dependent young, etc., and affects the overall abundance of polar bears.
 Tracking the numbers of polar bears is currently very important in these subarctic regions.

 Caribou are also being affected by the warming temperatures in the case of earlier snow melt, warmer temperatures during the winter and wildfires.
 These rising temperatures increase insect harassment on caribous.
 The caribous then exert more energy fleeing this harassment rather than feeding.
 Caribou feed primarily upon lichens.
-Climate change has resulted in decreased lichen biomass in artic regions, a trend that is projected to continue.
+Climate change has resulted in decreased lichen biomass in arctic regions, a trend that is projected to continue.
 The increase in wildfires impact lichen biomass and cover, which take up to 75 years to recover from fires.

 Climate change is also affecting the vegetation structure of subarctic ecosystems, which impacts the wildlife that depends on these ecosystems.
 Flooding and raising of bogs impact the polar bear habitat and the reductions in the space of arctic tundra due to permafrost melting has impacts on caribou.
 The Lesser Snow Geese, a keystone species, are rapidly increasing population wise and are destroying vegetation and soil conditions which is increasing the salinity of nearby bodies of water.
 This not only affects the aquatic community, but again, polar bears and caribou.
 Steps are currently being taken by Wapusk National Park to reduce the population and fix the damages done by the geese.

 Tourism

-Wapusk National Park does not receive many visitors, only around 150 per year.
-The visitors usually stay in the Churchill area and do not visit the park as access is limited to private tours via boat, helicopter, charted aircraft, over-snow/tundra vehicles and/or all-terrain vehicles.
+Wapusk National Park does not receive many visitors as the only way to access the park is through helicopter overflights or over snow into the denning area in the spring.
+The majority of park users are scientists, students, and park staff.
+The visitors usually stay in the Churchill area and do not visit the park, as access is limited to private tours via helicopter, charted aircraft, and over-snow/tundra vehicles and/or all-terrain vehicles.

-New tourist activities are in the works after the signing of the Wapusk National Park Management Plan, but there is concern as tundra ecosystems are extremely sensitive to impacts, specifically, human trampling of tundra vegetation.
-Human activities in these areas must be heavily monitored.
-Lichens, caribou's main source of food, are very sensitive to impact and can all die in an area after only low levels of trampling.
+New tourist activities have been considered after the signing of the Wapusk National Park Management Plan, but there is concern as tundra ecosystems are extremely sensitive to impacts, specifically, human trampling of tundra vegetation.
+Lichens are the primary food of caribou in winter, are very sensitive to impact and can all die in an area after only low levels of trampling.
 Increased tourism can create problems for the species living in Wapusk National Park that are already struggling from climate change and habitat loss.